 "not guilty" plea is entered to these charges, a determination is made regarding indigent representation, and they receive their next court date.

-IA Summons calendars are heard on Monday, Wednesday, and Thursday afternoons on the 3rd floor of the South Court Tower (SCT) in Phoenix.
+IA Summons calendars are heard on Monday, Wednesday, and Thursday afternoons on the 3rd floor of the South Court Tower (SCT, 175 W. Madison St.)

-The average number of defendants appearing on a calendar is 67.
-From July through May FY11, there were 6,817 cases set before the IA Summons Court.
+in Phoenix.
+The average number of defendants appearing on a calendar is 52.
+In FY 2012, there were 7,933 cases set before the IA Summons Court.

 return to top